It’s only polite.

 We are far more interdependent than we would like to admit.
 We biologically need to connect.
 “Limbic resonance” is a term used by Thomas Lewis, Fari Amini, and Richard Lannon in their book, A General Theory of Love, to express the ability to share deep emotional states.
-The limbic lobe of the brain is what makes a mammalian brain what it is.
-Without it, a mammal would be reduced to a reptilian brain with the connective capacity of a snake or lizard.
-This is why reptiles are often felt to be scary—unreachable and heartless.
+The name comes from the limbic system, the set of structures in our brains which appear to be responsible for our emotions, among other things.

 Resonance is not only a mammalian capacity but an outright necessity.
 Our infants will die if not provided with the warmth of connection with another being, despite being provided with all their physiological needs.
 This has been illustrated in inhumane 13th-century human ‘experiments’ by Frederick the Great depriving babies of human connection, and more recently by Harry Harlow in rhesus monkeys.
 Baby monkeys choose to spend 17 hours a day with a soft cloth mother figure that does not provide food compared to only one hour a day with a wire mother figure that actually provides milk.
 Connection is a far superior sustenance.